Popular software demo styles

 But don't expect much help, or lots of revisions, or favours.

 Freelancers compete to be the cheapest, and customer support can be reduced to almost zero if you buy from the cheapest.

-Expect to take responsibility for almost everything except the actual video assembly process.
+Expect to take responsibility for almost everything except the actual production assembly process.

-Low cost DIY packages that use graphics & animation in a software demo include
+Low cost DIY packages that use animated graphics in a software demo include

 - Wondershare Filmora is a low cost video production package

-- Animoto for drag & drop video production
+- Animoto's big feature is drag & drop video production

-- Wondershare Demo Creator for screen recording and video creation
+- Wondershare Demo Creator ffor screen recorded product demonstration video

-- Techsmith Camtasia screen recorder and video editor
+- Techsmith Camtasia screen recorder and video editing software

-- Techsmith SnagIt screen capture and recording software
+- Techsmith SnagIt screen capture and recording app

 - Promo marketing video maker